yearn/yearn-devdocs/docs/getting-started/products/yprisma/farming.md

 ## What do I do with yPRISMA?

-As the Prisma protocol continues progressing towards native yield distribution to vePRISMA lockers, Yearn has approved an incentive program for yPRISMA stakers.
-This will provide a direct source of yield for yPRISMA users while we wait for native fee distribution to go live on Prisma Finance.
+The yPRISMA ecosystem aims to deliver a user experience similar to yCRV.
+As the Prisma DAO is still in the bootstrapping phase, there is not yet a clear decision on how protocol fees will be distributed to vePRISMA holders.

-When ready, any yPRISMA holder can stake to earn wstETH rewards.
+As the Prisma protocol continues progressing towards native yield distribution to vePRISMA lockers, Yearn has approved a subsidized incentive program for yPRISMA stakers.
+This will provide a direct source of yield for yPRISMA users as we wait for the DAO to turn on the fee switch.

 ## Rewards Breakdown